top of page

 Brassicas

-Brassicas, such as broccoli, are great for detoxifying the body, aiding liver function, increasing antioxidant protection and helping the body to recover quickly.
-Consuming these types of vegetables can help to stave off infections which you may be more susceptible to in the rugby environment, and they can help to encourage a speedy recovery following training/a match.
+Brassicas, such as broccoli, are excellent for detoxifying the body, supporting liver function, enhancing antioxidant protection, and aiding the body in recovering quickly.
+Consuming these types of vegetables can help to stave off infections, which you may be more susceptible to in the rugby environment, and they can help to encourage a speedy recovery following training/a match.
 Team them up with other types of vegetables.

 Beans

-As well as being a great way of making your meals go further, beans also count towards your 5 a day.
+In addition to being a great way to make your meals go further, beans also contribute to your 5 a day.
 Most are high in fibre and good protein, which helps to promote muscle strength and healthy digestion.
 Many beans are also rich in magnesium, which is essential for muscle relaxation and recovery.

 Chicken or Turkey

-Chicken breast or turkey is a very lean protein, and it can be very healthy when it is cooked in the correct way.
-Grilled chicken can be very tasty, and is a low fat, high protein food.
+Chicken breast or turkey is a very lean protein, and it can be a healthy option when cooked in the correct way.
+Grilled chicken can be delicious and is a low-fat, high-protein food.
 Adding spices can give you variety.

 Whole Wheat Pasta or Brown Rice

-Unrefined carbohydrates such as whole wheat pasta and brown rice release their energy more slowly than simple carbohydrates, meaning that they are better for players in training.
-These carbs also reduce the likelihood that the player will end up storing unwanted, non-functional fats.
+Unrefined carbohydrates, such as whole-wheat pasta and brown rice, release their energy more slowly than simple carbohydrates, making them a better choice for players in training.
+These carbs also reduce the likelihood that the player will store unwanted, non-functional fats.
 It is best to consume carbs about 3 hours before play begins.

 Water

-When you are training, it is important to consume enough water to keep your body properly hydrated.
-Becoming dehydrated can have a bad effect on many areas of the body, and the effects will be felt more during prolonged periods of exercise, as the body loses a lot of moisture through breathing and sweat.
-You may also want to choose to drink a sports drink, which includes a special combination of electrolytes that replenish vital components lost during exercise.
+When training, it is essential to consume enough water to keep your body properly hydrated.
+Becoming dehydrated can have a detrimental effect on many areas of the body, and the effects are more pronounced during prolonged periods of exercise, as the body loses a significant amount of moisture through breathing and sweating.
+You may also want to consider drinking a sports drink, which contains a special combination of electrolytes that replenish vital components lost during exercise.

 ADDITIONAL RESOURCES